Skip to content

 1. pip install opencv-python:

-• What It Does: This command installs the OpenCV library for Python.
+• This command installs the OpenCV library for Python.
 OpenCV provides powerful tools for computer vision tasks, including video capture, image processing, and object detection.

-• Why It’s Needed: OpenCV is essential for handling video streams and performing real-time image manipulations, which are crucial for video segmentation tasks.
+• OpenCV is important for handling video streams and performing real-time image manipulations, which are crucial for video segmentation tasks.

 2. pip install matplotlib:

-• What It Does: This command installs Matplotlib, a plotting library used to create visualizations in Python.
+• This command installs Matplotlib, a plotting library used to create visualizations in Python.
 It helps in plotting graphs and displaying images.

-• Why It’s Needed: Matplotlib is useful for visualizing the results of segmentation, such as overlaying segmentation masks on video frames or displaying segmented images.
+• Matplotlib is useful for visualizing the results of segmentation, such as overlaying segmentation masks on video frames or displaying segmented images.

 Additional Setup